blockpilgrim/poc2/project-charter.md

 **Phase:** POC Stage - Frontend Integration & Theming Implementation

-**Status:** The backend authentication services and enhanced endpoints are **complete and ready for POC validation**.
+**Status:** The backend authentication services and enhanced endpoints are **complete and validated with real production data**.
 The authentication successfully demonstrates the core architecture with Entra ID group-based initiative extraction, JWT token flows, and Microsoft Graph API integration.
-D365 integration now uses Azure AD Object ID (`msevtmgt_aadobjectid`) for reliable user matching.
-Enhanced endpoints provide complete user context including theme configuration.
+D365 integration has been fixed and validated - it now correctly uses Azure AD Object ID (`claims.oid`) for reliable user matching and successfully retrieves Contact and Account data.
+Enhanced endpoints provide complete user context including theme configuration and organization details.
 Current focus is on implementing the frontend theming system.

 **✅ Completed Authentication Infrastructure:**
 - ✅ MSAL Node integration with Entra ID groups and app roles